 Unemployment insurance provides monetary payments to people who have lost their jobs through no fault of their own.
 Guidelines are developed by each state and meet Federal guidelines.

 Unemployment insurance requires the individual to register with their state.
-It may be two-to-three weeks before you begin receiving your check, so it’s recommended that you file sooner rather than later.
+It may be two-to-three weeks before you begin receiving your check, so it’s recommended that you file as quickly as possible.

 Am I Eligible for Unemployment Insurance?

 There are a variety of state-specific eligibility requirements.
 Most states will consider:

 Length of time you worked for your previous employer

 The following circumstances could disqualify you from collecting benefits, depending on the state: